micchu129/cogsup-prog/Week-9/Session 9 - JsPsych basics.md

 ## Basic skeleton: the list-of-trials timeline.

-We will dissect it in details together during the lecture.Tthe main take-away here is that you control your experiment via a timeline, which is a list of 'trials' ran in order.
+We will dissect it in details together during the lecture.
+The main take-away here is that you control your experiment via a timeline, which is a list of 'trials' ran in order.

 ### Exercise 1 (10 mn):